cajal/pipeline/matlab/schemas/+stimulus/README.md

 ### `stimulus.Condition`
 The central table is `stimulus.Condition`, which enumerates all possible stimulus conditions to be presented.
-It is populated before the stimulus is presented.
+It is populated before the stimulus is presented for the first time.
 The specialization tables below it contain parameters that are specific to each type of stimulus.
 For example, `stimulus.Monet2` contains parameters that are specific to a single stimulus condition of the type `Monet2`.
 For each tuple in `stimulus.Condition`, exactly one of the specialization tables contains the corresponding entry.